ToyKeeper/tktsto/readme.md

 file](server/readme.md).

 Then maybe go into the "Extension hotkeys" page of your browser to configure global command hotkeys.

+- Firefox: Go to `about:addons`, then click the gear icon, then "Manage Extension Shortcuts".
+- Chrome: `chrome://extensions/shortcuts`
+- Edge: `edge://extensions/shortcuts`
+- Brave: `brave://extensions/shortcuts`
+- Vivaldi: `vivaldi:extensions` then "Keyboard shortcuts".

 The browser doesn't allow extensions to define more than 4 recommended global hotkeys.
 So you should set those up.
 I recommend assigning keys which match the key bindings for the sidepanel's normal usage, like when it has keyboard focus...  but add "Alt" to each one so you can perform those same functions without having to focus the sidepanel first.

 For example, when the sidepanel is focused, some of the default hotkeys include...